Main illustration: James Heimer

 Like any time you’re receiving bad news in life, context is key.
 If you can explain why you’re saying no, it’s an easier pill for your customer to swallow.
 Without it, you’ll likely find yourself in a situation where your customer feels angry, frustrated, or just disappointed.

 The first step to saying no is clearly explaining that the situation isn’t the result of a mistake but a deliberate decision.
-Imagine if a customer writes in with an urgent feature request – if they feel this is due to a sloppy oversight, you will only stoke their anger.
+Imagine if a customer writes in with an urgent feature request – if they feel like your “no” is due to a sloppy oversight or a refusal to listen, you’ll only stoke their anger.
 On the other hand, reassuring them that the decision reflects your company policy or product vision can quell their frustration while still making them feel heard.

 2. Don’t change your tone of voice

 But this is exactly when being personal is most important.
-From the customer’s perspective, a stiff “no” can come off as a lack of empathy for their situation or as you parroting a stock company line.
+From the customer’s perspective, a stiff “no” can come off as a lack of empathy for their situation or as you parroting a stock company line (whether you’re a small business or large).
 While it’s natural to feel uncomfortable saying no to customer requests, suddenly changing your tone will only make an already stressful customer experience even worse.

 Instead, you should remain personal and look for a positive way to say no. If in doubt, ask yourself if you’d use the same tone of voice to explain the situation to a friend or colleague.
 If it would feel weird speaking to them that way, then don’t speak that way to your customer.